workunhard/old-reddit-clone/README.md

 A simple (Old) Reddit clone built with React, Express, and Firebase (auth + Firestore)

 ## Background
 I've always preferred the aesthetic and functionality of Old Reddit over the 2018 redesign, specifically when it comes to use of screen real estate.
 On Old Reddit, each post on the frontpage is allocated its own compact row, allowing users to view approximately 15 post titles simultaneously on desktop.
 This layout is practical and offers a better, more comprehensive overview of content, minimizing the need for excessive scrolling.
 In contrast, the redesign emphasizes prolonged scrolling -- not unlike virtually every other social media app today -- and displays more content from individual posts (including sponsored/promoted ads) which makes for worse viewing on a bigger screen.
-Examples:
+Examples circa June 2024:

 How it was:
 ![Glorious Old Reddit](./resources/image-2.png)

-Hows it's going:
+How it's going:
 ![New Reddit](./resources/image-1.png)

 I felt like recreating the Old Reddit aesthetic was complex enough to be gratifying while simple enough so as not to draw away from the main purpose of this exercise: to rapidly design/build a full-stack application with React in the front, and Express + Firebase in the back.